frankymelero/wp-plugin-manager-role/README.md

 ## Configuration

-1. **Configure IP Restrictions** (Optional):
+1. **Configure IP Restrictions** (Recommended):
    - Navigate to `Plugins` > `Plugin Updater Role Settings` to configure IP restrictions.
-   - Enable IP restriction and enter the allowed IP address if required..
+   - Enable IP restriction and enter the allowed IP address.

 2. **Assign the Plugin Updater Role**:
    - Go to `Users` in the WordPress admin dashboard.
-   - Edit or create a user and assign them the `Plugin Updater` role.
+   - Edit or create a user and assign the `Plugin Updater` role.

 ## Usage